jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

   - the value on the right ``{'key': 'value'}`` is what is expected
   - the ``!=`` symbol means ``not equal to``

-* I update the return statement with the expected values and I get a passing test.
+* I change the return statement with the expected values and I get a passing test.
 YES!
 We are off to a good start

   .. code-block:: python